 Scope of the consolidation

 Didam Warmtenetwerken B.V. was set up in 2021, with Alliander having a 95% share and the Municipality of Didam 5%.
 A district heating network will be constructed in Didam.
 Furthermore, high-volume meters and associated contracts were acquired for a purchase price of €3 million on 31 December 2021.
 This purchase took place by means of a transfer of shares from Ebatech B.V.
-This was compensated for by the sale in 2021 of a 75% share in 450connect GmbH for a sum of €36 million.
-Furthermore, a sales agreement was signed with the Municipality of Berlin for the transfer of all activities relating to the construction and maintenance of traffic management systems as of 31 December 2022.
+It was offset by the sale of a 75% share in 450connect GmbH in 2021 for the sum of €36 million.

 Alliander distinguishes the following segments: